TOC (auto-generated)

 • explaining how fees are calculated, the frequency of billing and the timeframe for payment (disputes about fees are very common)

-• how you will deal with tax refunds received on behalf of your client and whether the client consents to your fees being deducted from any refund (refer to the Board’s recommendation about passing refunds to clients within 14 days)
+• how you will deal with tax refunds received on behalf of your client and whether the client consents to your fees being deducted from any refund (refer to our recommendation about passing refunds to clients within 14 days)

 • how you will deal with funds or other property held on trust for the client